AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

-If a project is built with the files ``/work/build_1234/src1/foo.h`` and ``/work/build_1234/src2/foo.h`` among its sources, and :option:`--source-search=/some/path/src1 --source-search=/some/path/src2` is passed to |gcv| to add the two source directories to the list of locations where sources can be found, then the resulting location for both ``foo.h`` files will be ``/some/path/src1/foo.h``.
-In this case, passing :option:`--source-rebase=/work/build=/some/path/` removes the ambiguity.
+If a project is built with the files ``/work/build_1234/src1/foo.h`` and ``/work/build_1234/src2/foo.h`` among its sources, and :cmd-option:`--source-search=/some/path/src1 --source-search=/some/path/src2` is passed to |gcv| to add the two source directories to the list of locations where sources can be found, then the resulting location for both ``foo.h`` files will be ``/some/path/src1/foo.h``.
+In this case, passing :cmd-option:`--source-rebase=/work/build=/some/path/` removes the ambiguity.

-:option:`--source-rebase` is also more convenient when the project has multiple source directories, provided that their structure is the same when building/instrumenting the project and generating the coverage report.
-In the example above, it is necessary to pass :option:`--source-search` twice to include all the source directories in the search path, but only one instance of :option:`--source-rebase` is needed.
-For very large projects, since the number of required instances of :option:`--source-search` is equal to the number of source directories, it is clearly more advantageous to use :option:`--source-rebase` which only needs to be passed once.
+:cmd-option:`--source-rebase` is also more convenient when the project has multiple source directories, provided that their structure is the same when building/instrumenting the project and generating the coverage report.
+In the example above, it is necessary to pass :cmd-option:`--source-search` twice to include all the source directories in the search path, but only one instance of :cmd-option:`--source-rebase` is needed.
+For very large projects, since the number of required instances of :cmd-option:`--source-search` is equal to the number of source directories, it is clearly more advantageous to use :cmd-option:`--source-rebase` which only needs to be passed once.

 Inlining & Ada generic units
 ============================